Overview

 - Applications: wallets, explorers, dashboards, and tooling built on top of the Hub.

-- Sub chains (optional): execution environments that anchor summaries back to the Hub.
+- External execution layers (future): specialized environments that may anchor summaries back to the Hub under explicit rules.

 Core primitives